 The study will be designed as a community-based open label cluster randomized superiority trial with two arms (intervention and control).
-Individual school districts will form the basis of the cluster.
-A comprehensive list of public schools ("folkeskoler") will form the school district sampling frame, which is further explained in section 6.2.4.
+Individual schools will form the basis of the cluster.
+A comprehensive list of all schools will form the school sampling frame, which is further explained in section 6.2.4.
 Teachers and pedagogues at each school will have a key role in implementing, coordinating, and anchoring the intervention.